New Zealand Guided Ascents & Courses

 Will there be any power source for charging batteries, etc. available throughout the course/ascent?
 What voltage requirements?

-It is very easy to charge your phones and cameras prior to your departure into the New Zealand mountains.
-Once at the huts, there are no charging facilities so we recommend that you bring a camera that uses batteries (and don't forget to bring spares).
+We highly recommend fully charging your phones and cameras before heading into the New Zealand Mountains.
+Once at the huts and camps, there are no charging facilities.
+We recommend that you bring a camera that uses standard batteries and it’s a good idea to bring some spare batteries as a backup.

 What weather report service do you use?

 On the days leading up to your trip, your guide will be looking closely at the weather and we utilise a variety of websites as well as being lucky enough to receive updates from landowners, the Department of Conservation and others already in the mountains.
-Once in the mountains, your guide will contact our office on a regular basis via satphone and receive updates via the nightly hut radio schedule.
+Once in the mountains, your guide will contact our office on a regular basis via satphone to receive weather updates and any changes to the perceived weather pattern for the week.

 What insurance do I need to get?